 The results typically reveal over-reliance on a few people or groups, as well as those who are isolated or who have valuable or relevant expertise, perspective, or connections that are underutilized.

 Through an EDI perspective, leaders can see how unintentional bias is built into their networks and the way that creates limitations for them and their teams.
-Using this information, they can identify additional people or groups they are not accessing, set goals to diversify their network, and take steps to engage others across boundaries.
+Using this information, they can identify additional people or groups they are not accessing, set goals to diversify their network, and take steps to engage others and build connections across organizational silos.
+Also, make sure your team understands why they should collaborate across boundaries.

 3. Boost coaching, mentoring, and sponsoring.
 Often due to unconscious bias or systems of power in organizations, people who are not “like” their manager or the organization’s dominant leader type don’t have equitable access to the leaders who can steer them toward valuable experiences and support them though the inevitable challenges.
 As a result, they see their career progress stall.